NilFoundation/nil-by-example/lessons/02-smart_contracts/lesson.md

 2. **Get the Contract Code Using CLI:**

    Retrieve the contract code with the following command:
+   > Make sure you run the command from the root directory where the `config.ini` file is located.

    ```bash
    nil_cli -c ./config.ini contract code <contract address>
    ```